SameetSaurav/News/README.md

 # News
-News React app to show daily news
+News React app to show daily news by using Newsapi